Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 When using the tool, select the “Violators at Large” radio button and input the name of the person of interest.
 It is even possible to restrict the search to Greene County warrants or search other counties within Ohio.

-Probation is managed by the Greene County Adult Probation Department and the County Juvenile Court’s Probation Department for minors.
 When an offender is sentenced to probation in Ohio, it means that a prison sentence has been imposed on a convicted offender but the actual sentence is suspended, allowing the individual to remain out of jail under court-imposed conditions.12

 Records pertaining to either probation or parole proceedings are not considered public records in Ohio—therefore, any information being sought on other individuals will be limited.
 However, the public is free to submit information on a probationer anonymously if they suspect they have violated their probation terms.